ekrell/linux4research/README.md

 - But most systems have a time-out where you will be logged out if inactive for a (typically short) while.
 - Putting your laptop to sleep, etc will also close the session.
 - Here, we will:
-  - Briefly familiarize with Linux processes
+  - Briefly familiarize with Linux processes.
-  - Send jobs to the background and then back to the foreground
+  - Send jobs to the background and then back to the foreground.
-  - Create and manage remote sessions that are not tied to your terminal sessions using `screen` and `tmux`
+  - Create and manage remote sessions that are not tied to your terminal sessions using `tmux`.

 ## Using background and foreground processes